Kourosh-Davoudi/operator-overload/README.md

-## Reverse File program
+## Operator Overloading for str class

 Learning outcomes highlights:
-- dynamic memory allocation
-- file operations
+- Opverloading operator for a class with resource (str) -- file operations
 - array of pointers

 **Problem:** Write a program to get two file names as command-line arguments.
 The input file has one string in each line (without space).
 The program writes the input file strings in the output file in a reverse order.
 The program can be used as follows: